-Fifty one years ago, Décor Gardenworld in Bethlehem was little more than a flat paddock.
+Fifty two years ago, Décor Gardenworld in Bethlehem was little more than a flat paddock.
 It was a blank canvas awaiting the germinating vision of two friends, Laurie Clark and Bob Banyard who met while working for Auckland City Council’s Parks and Reserves.

 Laurie had decorated gardens for many dignitaries including the Queen, several Lord Mayors of London and the King of Thailand.
 Both men had very good jobs but decided to chuck them in and start a new adventure centred around their love of plants.